jbruce12000/kiln-controller/README.md

 Open Browser and goto http://127.0.0.1:8080 (for local development) or the IP of your PI and the port defined in config.py (default 8080).

+### Simulation

+Select a profile and click Start.
+If you do not have a raspberry pi connected and configured, or if you don't install the Adafruit-MAX31855 library, then your run will be simulated.
+Simulations run at near real time and kiln characteristics are defined in config.py.

 ## License

 This program is free software: you can redistribute it and/or modify